dailymotion/react-collider/README.md

 - `component` React component.
 Used to store and retrieve the data in a local variable to prevent useless calls on the first page load, and for caching.
 - `url` Url to call
 - `options` Object.
 Available options:
     - `once`: Removes the data from the local variable after use.
-This means the next time you call the same data it will fetch them remotely
+This means the next time you call the same data it will fetch them remotely.
+Default to false.
-    - `forceFetch`: Fetches the data remotely even if the data are available locally
+    - `forceFetch`: Fetches the data remotely even if the data are available locally.
+Default to false.
     - `set`: Sets the data locally after fetching them remotely.
-The next time you need them they will be taken locally (unless you use the `forceFetch` option)
+The next time you need them they will be taken locally (unless you use the `forceFetch` option).
+Default to false.

 ```javascript
 var provider = require('react-collider').dataProvider